-SIM has helped start almost 1,000 churches in the central and eastern parts of Burkina Faso during the last 80 years.
+SIM has helped start over 1,000 churches in the central and eastern parts of Burkina Faso during the last 80 years.
 The gospel is being shared, but the mentality of poverty is crippling the church’s effectiveness in discipleship and growth.
 Often, the church understands the idea of development as receiving money to support the church rather than an opportunity for the church to be the hands and feet of Christ.
-Our vision is to reshape this mentaliy by equipping the local church for community service.
+Our vision is to reshape this mentality by equipping the local church for community service.

 One of the poorest countries in the world, Burkina Faso has limited natural resources and infrastructure.
 In addition to this, it is landlocked and not in a strategic position for trade and commerce.
 Most Burkinabes are subsistent farmers whose children grow up expecting the same future.
 ODD envisions the church as the driving force for community development in these economically poor regions.
 We hope to see the church’s sacrifice and love drawing the community to Christ.
 We believe that this spirit of unity and purpose can break down dissension and allow the church to live out its calling to make disciples.